An extension of the L\'{e}vy characterization to fractional Brownian motion: Proof of Theorem : Proof of Theorem 1.1:

-Now our plan is the following one: we suppose to prove that $M$ is a martingale with the bracket $C_Ht^{2-2H}$ and this, together with Lemma \ref{le:repXW}, will give that $X$ is a fractional Brownian motion with parameter $H$.
+Our plan is now as follows: we will attempt to prove that $M$ is a martingale with the bracket $C_Ht^{2-2H}$ and this, together with Lemma \ref{le:repXW}, will give that $X$ is a fractional Brownian motion with parameter $H$.

-\subsection{\textit{\textrm{The basic estimation}}}
+\subsection{The basic estimation}

 We can assume that the processes $M$, $W$, $ [M]$ and $[W]$ are bounded with a deterministic constant $L$.
-If this is not the case, consider a stopping time $\tau$,
+If this is not the case, then consider a stopping time $\tau$,

-Note that $\tau $ is independent of the partition $(t^n_k)$, $k=0, \dots, n$ , and hence we have
+Note that $\tau$ is independent of the partition $(t^n_k)$, $k=0, \ldots, n$ , and hence we have